 When you create an invoice, Sage 100 Contractor determines the sales taxes from the indicated tax district.
-A tax district is comprised of a group of tax entities to which you report the taxes collected within that particular region.
+A tax district comprises a group of tax entities to which you report the taxes collected within that particular region.
 Before you can create a tax district, you must create the tax entities.